top of page

 Heavy with weariness and child

-She smiled back and smoothed her veil
+Until she smiled and smoothed her veil

 And said she lived not far from there

-'My home is a hut with earthen floors
+In a cottage with earthen floors

 WHITE AS SNOW